-This 4 string biscuit tin tenor guitar and a handful of guitars/canjos are available to purchase on eBay.
+This 4 string biscuit tin tenor guitar and a couple of cigar box guitars are available to purchase from 'Stringbrokers'.

-For more information please click the link to my eBay store above.
+For more information please click the link to their store.

 This unique instrument is built around a vintage 1st aid tin.

 The neck is made from American white ash and has been hand carved and finished using Tru-oil.

 It has a soapbar pickup, tone and volume controls along with a fully adjustable hardtail bridge.